 In addition, heart problems negatively affect blood flow rate and blood pressure, which can cause discomfort in the heart muscle.

-Be sure to see a doctor if you are concerned about pain in the following organs:
+Be sure to see a doctor if you are concerned about pain in the body parts:

 3. Accelerated heart rate